chenglou/react-motion/README.md

 {size: {val: 10, config: [120, 17]}, top: 20}
 ```

 A stiffness of `120` and damping of `17` gives the spring a slight bounce effect.
-The library exports a `constants` object that contains the commonly used stiffness and damping.
-See the `constants` section below.
+The library exports a `presets` object that contains the commonly used stiffness and damping.
+See the `presets` section below.

 You can nest `val` wrappers; the innermost takes priority: